HagenSR/byte_le_royale_2022/sphinx/shop.rst

 Basic Info
 ----------------------

-The shop is where you can use money that you have picked up to purchasege-use items.
+The shop is where you can use money that you have picked up to purchase one-use items.
 Once the items are purchased, they will be placed in one of your shooter object's consumables inventory slot.
     **NOTE: Items cannot be purchased if the shooter's inventory for consumables is full.**

 Shop Contents
 ------------------

 (Description for each consumable is located in the consumables doc)

 ============   ============